Pacers star Tyrese Haliburton carried off after awkward fall, splits in win over Celtics

 — Celtics on NBC Sports Boston (@NBCSCeltics) January 9, 2024

 At halftime, the Pacers ruled Haliburton out the rest of the way and called his injury a left hamstring strain.
-Further specifics on the injury or how long it might sideline him are not yet known.
+Further specifics on the injury or how long it might sideline him are not yet known, though he is set to undergo an MRI on Tuesday.
 Haliburton had seven points and six assists when he left the game.

 Haliburton is having a career campaign with the Pacers this season.
 The former Iowa State star has averaged a career-high 24.2 points and a league-high 12.7 assists this season.
 He led the Pacers to the championship game of the NBA’s inaugural in-season tournament in Las Vegas earlier this season, though they fell to the Los Angeles Lakers in the title game.